shroomlife/docker-https-proxy/README.md

 ```

 When your server with docker is contacted at `example.com` all requests will be proxied to your custom container on port 80.

+### Using Custom Redirect Port on Proxy

+The default port for the connection to your containers is `80`.
+You can set the environment variable `REDIRECT_PORT` to a different port.